 We dive more into drip edges here: Gutter Apron vs Drip Edge

 Ice and Water Shield

-The ice and water shield is a roof covering that helps to prevent leaks and protects your roof from direct water and ice.
+The ice and water shield is a roof covering that helps to prevent roof leaks in heavy rain and protects your roof from direct water and ice.

 If you don’t install waterproofing material on a home when the water seeps under the top layer of roofing, various materials, such as shingles, will start to break down much sooner than necessary.
 The waterproofing material acts as a protective barrier for the roof decking.

 The ice and water shield is crucial around valley flashing, penetrations, and pitches.